 We used Anomaly Detection and Automated Root Cause Analysis to quickly find the root cause of a Business Transaction performance problem.
 What kind of time and effort did Anomaly Detection and Automated Root Cause Analysis save us in this case?

 Recall that the tier where the Business Transaction started, OrderService, has multiple dependencies including other services and datastores.
 Anomaly Detection and Automated Root Cause Analysis eliminated (1) all but two tiers as origins of the slow response time on OrderService, and (2) all but the most relevant of the many metrics on those tiers.

 You were spared the tedious process of investigating multiple metrics on each dependency in turn.
 Instead, you confirmed or negated Suspected Causes with a quick glance at timelines, flow maps, and metrics.
 Anomaly Detection and Automated Root Cause Analysis performed the vast majority of the work in root cause analysis, presenting you with the information you needed to quickly form and verify a hypothesis.

 When you view an anomaly, you can inspect

 - Business Transaction snapshots from the time period of the anomaly

 - Actions executed as the result of policies you have configured for the Business Transaction

-These are options, not required parts of the standard troubleshooting flow.
+These are options of the standard troubleshooting flow.
 They are typically done as follow-up.

 - Suppose we want more context for the Process CPU Burnt issue on PaymentService1.
 We can view snapshots of transactions affected by that issue.
-Doubleclick a snapshot in the list to open it in its own window, and if desired, drill down into details and call graphs.
+Double-click a snapshot in the list to open it in its own pane, and if desired, drill down into details and call graphs.

 - It is common to send messages to a ticketing system when an anomaly occurs.
 In this case, we posted to Slack, for our Ops team to see that on their phones.